bitnami/containers/containers/mongodb/README.md

 ## Enabling SSL/TLS

-This container supports enabling SSL/TLS between nodes in the cluster, as well as between mongo clients and nodes, by setting the `MONGODB_EXTRA_FLAGS` and `MONGODB_CLIENT_EXTRA_FLAGS` environment variables.
+This container supports enabling SSL/TLS between nodes in the cluster, as well as between mongo clients and nodes, by setting the `MONGODB_EXTRA_FLAGS` and `MONGODB_CLIENT_EXTRA_FLAGS` environment variables, together with the correct `MONGODB_ADVERTISED_HOSTNAME`.
 Before starting the cluster you need to generate PEM certificates as required by Mongo - one way is to create self-signed certificates using `openssl` (see http://www.openssl.org).

+**The certificates generated as described are not for production use**

 Another option would be to use letsencrypt certificates; the required configuration steps for that scenario are left as an exercise for the user and are beyond the scope of this README.

 ### Generating self-signed certificates